 Subject to certain limitations, certain provisions of any Indenture and any Participation Agreement may be amended or modified by the parties thereto without the consent of any holders of the Equipment Notes outstanding under such Indenture.
 Without the consent of the holder of each Equipment Note outstanding under any Indenture affected thereby and each Liquidity Provider, no amendment or modification of such Indenture may among other things (i) reduce the principal amount of, Make-Whole Amount, if any, premium, if any, or interest payable on, any Equipment Notes issued under such Indenture or change the date on which any principal, Make-Whole Amount, if any, premium, if any, or interest is due and payable, (ii) permit the creation of any security interest with respect to the property subject to the lien of such Indenture, except as provided in such Indenture, or deprive any holder of an Equipment Note issued under such Indenture of the benefit of the lien of such Indenture upon the property subject thereto or (iii) reduce the percentage in principal amount of outstanding Equipment Notes issued under such Indenture necessary to modify or amend any provision of such Indenture or to waive compliance therewith.
-In addition, without the consent of the Subordination Agent as holder of each Equipment Note outstanding under any other Indenture ("Other Equipment Note") affected thereby and the Liquidity Provider, no amendment or modification of the Indenture may reduce the amount payable with respect to such Other Equipment Note, change the date on which any amount is payable with respect to such Other Equipment Note or deprive the holder of any such Other Equipment Note of the benefits of the lien of such Indenture, except as described in "-Security" above.
+In addition, without the consent of the Subordination Agent as holder of each Equipment Note outstanding under any other Indenture ("Other Equipment Note, change the date on which any amount is payable with respect to such Other Equipment Note, change the date on which any amount is payable with respect to such Other Equipment Note of the benefits of the lien of such Indenture may reduce the amount payable with respect to such Other Equipment Note, change the date on which any amount is payable with respect to such Other Equipment Note of the benefits of the lien of such Indenture, except as described in "-Security" above.
 (Indentures, Section 10.01(a)).